Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: A description of for

-For $p=2$, the structure of the $\fg_0$-module $\fg_1$ differs drastically from that for $p\neq 2$.
-Instead of two lowest weight vectors, we have three of them.
-Besides, these three lowest weight vectors do not describe the whole complexity of the module.
+\underline{For $p=2$}, the structure of the $\fg_0$-module $\fg_1$ differs drastically from that for $p\neq 2$.
+Instead of two lowest-weight vectors, we have three of them.
+Besides, these three lowest-weight vectors do not describe the whole complexity of the module.

-The submodule $i_1(\fle(3;3)_1)$ has a complicated structure.
-To describe it, observe that for any vectorial Lie (super)algebra expressed in terms of generating functions, the shearing vector can be considered on the level of generating functions (let us denote it $\uM$ in this case) and on the level of coefficients of vector fields they generate (let us denote it $\widetilde\uM$ in this case).
+The submodule $i_1(\fle(3;3)_1)$ has a~complicated structure.
+To describe it, observe that for any vectorial Lie (super)algebra expressed in terms of generating functions, the shearing vector can be considered either \begin{enumerate}\itemsep=0pt \item[(1)] on the level of generating functions (let us denote it $\uM$ in this case) or \item[(2)] on the level of coefficients of vector fields they generate (let us denote it $\widetilde\uM$ in this case). \end{enumerate}